 BMS engineering is not a discipline that you necessarily need a university degree for.
 Because the role involves the installation and maintenance of systems that connect with things like lighting, heating and security equipment, those who have undertaken apprenticeships, diplomas or work experience in electrical technician roles will also have the right skills to become a BMS engineer.

 Many engineering candidates choose to study for a degree at the start of their career, and this can benefit you if you want to become a BMS engineer.
 Most universities require at least a C or above in Maths and English, along with an A or A* in Maths, Further Maths or Physics.

-There are no specific university courses in BMS engineering, so it is recommended that you study a relevant discipline such as Control Systems Engineer, Electrical or Electronics Engineering, Mechanical Engineering, Computer Engineering or Applied Physics.
+There are no specific university courses in BMS engineering, so if you’re looking for relevant BMS engineer qualifications, it is recommended that you study a relevant discipline such as Control Systems Engineer, Electrical or Electronics Engineering, Mechanical Engineering, Computer Engineering or Applied Physics.
 Many engineering qualifications include an integrated Masters, and whilst this is not necessary for a successful career in BMS engineering, it may help your job prospects and lead to a higher starting salary as a graduate.

 Many BMS engineer jobs are suitable for graduates and trainee engineers, so you can go straight into a specialist role at the start of your career.
 You may begin as part of a team of BMS engineers or a system technician, and then work your way up to a designer or project engineer position.

 BMS Engineer Skills

 There is a range of skills that employers will be looking for when hiring BMS engineers and which you may see featured in BMS engineer job descriptions.
 Some of the key skills needed in the role are explained below.